-The course fee includes a bed in a dormitory room or camping.
-We will serve three delicious, vegetarian meals per day, organic, grown in the veggie garden or locally sourced, and prepared by the team at Aikanthika with lots of love!
+The course fee includes camping or dormitory.
+We will serve three delicious, vegetarian meals per day, organic, grown in the veggie garden or locally sourced, and prepared by the team at Permaculture Childrens Scholl with lots of love!
 And of course we shall enjoy plenty of tea breaks with fruit and light snacks.